View Profile Page

 Dr. Nyiri is an Associate Professor of Political Science and Law at Montclair State University.
 Prior to joining the faculty at MSU, he was the Director of the Gallup World Poll in Europe and the Director of Transatlantic Trends at the German Marshall Fund of the United States.
 Before that, he was a lecturer at the University of Connecticut, Storrs.

-Dr. Nyiri is a political scientist and polling expert who has been responsible for the design, implementation, supervision, and analysis of surveys in more than thirty European countries and the United States.
-His current research focuses on European politics, quantitative methods, public diplomacy, transatlantic security, immigration and integration, and the relationship between public opinion and public policy making.
+Dr. Nyiri is a political scientist and polling expert who has been responsible for the design, implementation, supervision, and analysis of surveys in more than thirty countries in Europe, Asia, and the United States.
+His current research focuses on European politics, transatlantic relations, research methods, public diplomacy, immigration and integration, and the relationship between public opinion and public policy making.

 He is recognized for developing innovative scientific methodologies for polling hard to reach Muslim populations in Europe as well as polling decision makers in the U.S. and Europe.
 He served as part of a five-member expert panel for the European Science Foundation's office of European Cooperation in the field of Scientific and Technical Research (COST).